 One year later, I'm happy to say that I found what I've been looking for.
 And even though during that year I, at various points, was fired, left without money and spent several sleepless nights in a row, I'm glad I had that experience.

-It let me distill my working process to three steps.
+It let me distill my working process into three steps.
 Find something to write about, capture it for reference, write.
-I’ve simplified my system to the minimum of tools, letting go of any ‘productivity’ apps and todo-lists, and now I actually get stuff done.
+I've simplified my system to the minimum of tools, letting go of any 'productivity' apps and todo-lists, and now I actually get stuff done.

 It wasn't easy.
 Here are five tools which survived:

 Feedly is not an ideal tool to save you from content overflow.
 But as of 2017, I don't know anything else that can help with it.